lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Tom Thompson** _(02-Jul-18 06:30 PM)_

-> `
+_The ghost makes an eerie sound from inside of the Disney Diamond._

 **TheBlade** _(02-Jul-18 06:31 PM)_

-> `...no..just no...`
+> ...no..just no...

 **RPretribution** _(02-Jul-18 06:31 PM)_

-> Asier, tenemos- uh, I mean, i stole a bunch of money.
+> Asier, 2♢Įĝuœ- uh, I mean, I stole a bunch of money.
 Let's go.

 **Bagelwrecker** _(02-Jul-18 06:31 PM)_

+_Seth ignores the haunting noises._

 > What a nice jewel.

 **PlasmaPerson** _(02-Jul-18 06:32 PM)_

-> to the next loot area!
+> To the next loot area!

 **TheBlade** _(02-Jul-18 06:32 PM)_

-> `Jewel? we walked into disney and robbed 2 places...`
+> Jewel? we walked into disney and robbed 2 places...

 **Finna Steel Christmas** _(02-Jul-18 06:32 PM)_

+_Steely once again stares at Asier's complexion in awe._

+> Black people...
+> Black people.
-> Black people
+> Black people.

 **Bagelwrecker** _(02-Jul-18 06:32 PM)_